sitammeur/lfm2-math-web/README.md

 To get started with this project, follow the steps below:

-1. Clone the repository: `git clone https://github.com/sitammeur/lfm2-web.git`
+1. Clone the repository: `git clone https://github.com/sitammeur/lfm2-math-web.git`
-2. Change the directory: `cd lfm2-web`
+2. Change the directory: `cd lfm2-math-web`
 3. Install the required dependencies: `npm install`
 4. Run the application: `npm run dev`

 Open your local host to view the web application in your browser at `http://localhost:5173/`.
-You can also access a live version of the application [here](https://qwen-web.vercel.app/), which is deployed on Vercel.
+You can also access a live version of the application [here](https://huggingface.co/spaces/sitammeur/LFM2-Math-WebGPU), which is deployed on Hugging Face spaces.

 ## Results

-The application allows users to chat with LFM2-350M, a large language model, that operates within web browsers via 🤗 Transformers.js and ONNX Runtime Web.
+The application allows users to ask math questions to LFM2-350M-Math, a large language model, that operates within web browsers via 🤗 Transformers.js and ONNX Runtime Web.

 **Note**: To see results, please refer to the `assets` folder in the repository.